openalea-incubator/lightvegemanager/doc/architecture.rst

 - data: data files used in some the use examples in the package

 - doc: user and reference documentations

-- examples: small python scripts with examples of LightVegeManager use

 - notebooks: jupyter notebooks with documented tutorials exploring the tool features